Book coaches

 Line editors

-Line editors and copyeditors are the carpenters; we help you build stronger walls by making sentence-level edits within the document using Track Changes.
+Line editors and copyeditors are the carpenters: We help you build stronger walls by making sentence-level edits within the document using Track Changes.
 Overall, we look for flow, consistency, grammar, and word choice.
 We also ask questions to help writers clarify their ideas.

 Proofreaders